 Implementation of Metformin theraPy to Ease DEcline of kidney function in PKD (IMPEDE-PKD)

-Principal Investigators: A/Prof Andrew Mallett
+Principal Investigators: Prof Andrew Mallett

-Status: Recruitment to commence early 2021
+Status: Recruitment to commence early 2022 across Australia

 Trial number: AKTN 16.01